mkieblesz/local-workspace/README.md

 * update all repos to latest version with `make update` (proceed with caution!)
 * run command in all repos with `./scripts/eval_all.sh '<command>'`
 * reinstall all repo required packages with `make remove-installs create-venvs; ./scripts/make_host.sh install`
-* display duration of command execution for each repo with `source scripts/config.sh; parse_duration_log`
+* display duration of previous command execution for each repo with `source scripts/config.sh; parse_duration_log`

 ## Troubleshooting